In 1869, a one armed Civil War Major led a party of 10 men on an expedition that would forever change the American West.

 Thanks to my job with Aramark, I was recently able to spend 5 days exploring the gigantic lake on a 59’ houseboat of my very own!
 Accompanied by 4 friends and my parents, we cruised the lake and gawked at the out-of-this-world landscape.

-Our journey started on Thursday night when the five guys made the 4 hour drive from Phoenix up to Page after work.
+Our journey started on Thursday night when we made the 4 hour drive from Phoenix up to Page after work.
 Two of my friends from Wisconsin, Stephen and Eric, had just flown in while two of my buddies from the Valley, Matt and Tyler, also tagged along.
-The car was packed and our late start made for a long night, but we eventually reached the resort and crashed in our room.
-The next morning we hit up Safeway for some booze, met my parents at the marina, and picked up our boat.
+The car was packed and our late start made for a long night, but eventually we reached the resort and crashed in our room.
+The next morning, we did some shopping at Safeway before meeting my parents at the marina.
 The porters assisted us with loading all of our stuff onto the boat; it was quite a lot considering we needed to feed, and more importantly, quench the thirst of 7 adults for 5 days.
 Initially, the quantity of alcohol (220+ beers, 6 bottles of liquor, 2 bottles of margarita mix, and 24 cans of Strawberitas) seemed like a bit much, but when there’s a will there’s a way!

 After a 30 minute crash course of the controls and operations, the houseboat was all ours!
 A guy at the dock helped us get out of the marina and, with the powerboat in tow, we were set off.
 It was a grey, chilly day and a light rain sprayed the boat as we headed upriver.
 Across Wahweap Bay, dad steered the boat through a narrow channel simply referred to as “The Cut”.
 When water levels were higher, this area was a deep bay and posed no problem for boaters.
 Years of drought replaced the bay with a sliver of a pass that often closes depending on the fluctuation of the water.
 It was open for us, though for a first time captain it was a bit nerve-racking.
 On the other end, it was back into open water and a relaxing cruise up lake.